Hugo Weaving

 Hugo Weaving with his wife Katrina Greenwood

 The couple has a son, Harry, and a daughter, Holly.
-The family lives in Sydney on a permanent basis, although work often requires Weaving to travel, and his loved ones occasionally accompany him.
+The family is permanently based in Sydney, though work often requires Weaving to travel, with his loved ones occasionally joining him.

 Hugo Weaving with his wife and children